CGS partnership III (in investment phase)

 Websites: www.topwerk.com, www.masa-group.com

 In July 2014, CGS invested in Schaufler Tooling, a long-standing German company that manufactures light metal high-pressure die casting tools and dies for the automotive industry.
-In May 2016, the group was extended through the investment in Fischer Tool & Die, the market and technology leader for high-pressure die casting tools in the United States.
+In May 2016, the group was extended through the investment in Fischer Tool & Die, the market and technology leader for high-pressure die casting tools and dies in the United States.

 Sector: tool manufacturing